What is Sociology?

 Beginning Fall 2017, we will be offering the Sociology major with an emphasis in Criminal Justice.

-The Sociology Program has offered the MS degree since 1927 and a doctorate degree since 1957.
-Over the last two decades, the program has graduated an average of five to six MS and two to three PhD students each year.
+The Sociology Program has offered the Masters degree since 1927 and a doctorate degree since 1957.
+Over the last two decades, the program has graduated an average of five to six masters and two to three PhD students each year.
 The program is respected and growing in its national reputation.